How to Use Divorce Buyout and Home Value Calculators

 If you decide the best divorce solution for the house is to sell it for cash and split the proceeds, consider HomeLight’s Simple Sale platform.
 Simple Sale connects you to the largest network of cash home buyers in the country.

 Simply answer a few questions about your home and selling timeline, and you’ll receive a no-obligation all-cash offer in 24 hours.
-If you accept the offer, you can close the sale in as few as 10 days.
+If you accept the offer, you can close the sale in as few as 7 days.
+You’ll also see an estimate of what a top agent might be able to get for your home, so you can compare options.

-Here’s how HomeLight Simple Sale works in three easy steps:
+Here’s how HomeLight Simple Sale works in four easy steps:

 Decide what’s best for you and your family

 Divorce buyout calculators and home value estimators can be helpful tools as you make decisions about your home and family during a divorce.
-But remember, these resources can only provide preliminary information to shine additional light on the path ahead.
+But remember, these resources can only provide preliminary information and shouldn’t be relied on as the final word in your decision-making.

 For expert insights about what to do with your home in a divorce, HomeLight can connect you with top agents in your area who specialize in working with divorced or divorcing clients.